Code-Institute-Submissions/nicer-tours/README.md

 	[Balsamiq](https://balsamiq.com) was used for the creation of the wireframes.

+    [Compress PNG](https://compresspng.com/) was used for compressing images in the User Stories section of this README.md file.

 ## Testing:

 The W3C [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) code verification tools were used to ensure there were no code errors in this project.